Are you looking for a convenient, budget-savvy alternative to using a full-size oven?

 Toaster ovens, just like their full-sized kinfolk, are available in models that come with a convection fan for quick and even cooking.
-As cooking time is reduced, you’ll use even less energy and release less heat into the kitchen – and it offers a touch of sophistication to your cooking choices.
+As cooking time is reduced, you’ll use even less energy and release less heat into the kitchen – and this offers a touch of sophistication to your cooking choices.

 An affordable solution if your current oven isn’t convection, many brands offer both convection and conventional settings.

-Steam settings, such as steam bake, steam broil, and basic steam, are wonderful for light, healthy cooking and are ideal for steaming fish, veggies, or dumplings like gyoza.
+Steam settings – such as steam bake, steam broil, and basic steam – are wonderful for light, healthy cooking, and are ideal for steaming fish, veggies, or dumplings like gyoza.